April 29, 2025

 Since adding Reels, Instagram has put a major emphasis on video content in the feed.
 And pretty much all Instagram videos come in Reels form these days, probably because Reels get more views and engagement than any other type of post on Instagram.
 So it's a good idea to incorporate Reels into your overall Instagram marketing strategy.

-Why you should add captions and subtitles to Reels
+Why adding captions to Instagram Reels matters

 There are four main reasons you should add captions and subtitles to your Instagram Reels (and pretty much any online video you create and share).